Skip to main content

 Or text photos of your collection for a quick preliminary assessment.

-How It Works: Selling Books from the Roswell Area
+How to Sell or Donate Books from the Roswell Area

 1

-Tell me what you have.
-"A few hundred books from my grandfather's ranch office — lots of cattle history, some old magazines, a few military books" is exactly the kind of description I need.
-Text me a photo of the shelves if you can — it helps me spot potentially valuable items before I get in the truck.
-For UFO collections, I'm particularly interested to know whether you have anything pre-1980 and original rather than reprinted.
+"A few hundred books from my grandfather's ranch office — lots of cattle history, some old magazines, a few military books" is exactly the kind of inventory to start with.
+Note anything you know to be old, signed, or unusual.
+For UFO collections, whether you have anything pre-1980 and original rather than reprinted is the key question — the early, original printings are where the value lives.

 2